Median Salary

 Getting Licensed in CA

-- Bachelor’s Degree: From an accredited university.
+- Bachelor's Degree: You must hold a bachelor's degree from an accredited institution.

 Best Neighborhoods for Elementary School Teachers